mklueh/gridsome-plugin-recommender/README.md

 ## Use cases

-Generating post or product recommendations for your static sites based on text analysis to show users additional content they might be interested in.
+Improve churn rate by generating post or product recommendations to show users additional content they might be interested in as well.

 ## Install